morph-l2/morph-doc/docs/how-morphism-works/2-morphism-modular-design.md

 ## Overview

-Modular is generally a term to describle an arichiture design idea in which, a Layer 1 blockchain can be divided into four functionality:
+Modular is generally a term to describe an architectural design idea in which, a Layer 1 blockchain can be divided into four functions:

 1. Consensus
 2. Execution